-Reports - which contain recommendations
+Reports - Containing recommendations

-Pamphlets - longer essays, or sometimes a collection of essays by different people
+Pamphlets - Longer essays, or sometimes a collection of essays by different people

-Gases - shorter essays which look at a topical issue
+Gases - Shorter essays which look at a topical issue

 Plus we have submitted evidence to inquiries, responded to consultations or reports produced by other people.
 These are available on our Responses page.